 The Little Finger

-Your little finger happens to be a key player when it comes to forming chords on the guitar.
+Your little finger, also known as the pinky, happens to be a key player when it comes to forming chords on the guitar.
 This finger is going to be placed on the G string.

 The note that you’re aiming for is a B. So you are also going to be headed for the fourth fret.